ivk1800/jugger.dart/jugger_generator/GLOSSARY_OF_ERRORS.md

 1) Method of module;
 2) Component arguments;
 3) Other component;
-4) If none of the above providers was found, the jagger looks at the injected constructor;
+4) If none of the above providers was found, the jugger looks at the injected constructor;

 ### unused_generated_providers
-If there is a registered object in the graph, but it is not used in the construction of objects, jagger will throw an error.
+If there is a registered object in the graph, but it is not used in the construction of objects, jugger will throw an error.
 This is the default behavior if you want to disable:

 build.yaml